 The cost of storing data isn't the disk bill.
 It's everything that comes with it.

-Every record you hold has to be governed, secured, discoverable for compliance audits, classifiable under GDPR, CCPA, or whatever regulation the next parliament writes — and deletable on demand, which means knowing where it lives, what it's connected to, and what breaks when it's removed.
+Every record you hold has to be governed, secured, discoverable for compliance audits, classifiable under GDPR, CCPA, or any regulation the next parliament writes - and deletable on demand, which means knowing where it lives, what it's connected to, and what breaks when it's removed.
 The cloud invoice is the visible tenth of this iceberg.

-Your data lake started as a strategic asset.
+The data lake started as a strategic asset.
 For most organisations, it has quietly become a liability without a budget line.
 The compliance exposure, the security surface area, and the engineering effort to maintain defensible governance over a petabyte of "we might need this someday" are harder to see than the AWS bill.
 They're also substantially larger, and they're growing faster.

 And here's the uncomfortable part: most of what's in the lake has never been queried.
 It was captured because the philosophy was to capture everything.
 It sits there accumulating cost, risk, and regulatory burden, generating little value.